Statistical hyperbolicity in Teichm\"uller space: Introduction

 \subsection{Acknowledgments}

 We would like to thank Benson Farb, Curtis McMullen, and especially Alex Eskin and Kasra Rafi for numerous helpful comments and explanations.
-In particular, we are indebted to Kasra Rafi for suggesting the idea of the proof for Theorem~\ref{thm:interval}.
-We are also grateful for the suggestions of an anonymous referee, which led to major improvements in the paper.
+In particular, we are indebted to Kasra Rafi for encouraging us to investigate expected thinness (Theorem~\ref{T:expected_thinness}) and for suggesting the idea of the proof for Theorem~\ref{thm:interval}.
+We are also grateful for the suggestions of the anonymous referees, which led to major improvements in the paper.